pythonlearner1025/emg/README.md

 ## Intro

 This is software for Minjune Song (CMU'25) and Darion Homarioon (CMU'24)'s EMG Grip Force Prediction project.
 This is an independent effort unaffiliated with any coursework.
-Currently, the project aims to:
+Currently, our project aims to:
 - Find subject-specific grip force normalization variables that can serve as alternatives for Maximum Voluntary Contraction (MVC).
 - Investigate how dataset size and composition affects grip force prediction accuracy.